 From compulsive free-to-plays to fully-fledged triple-A titles, building games allow us to stake our claim on another world and bend it to our will.
 Whether you need a base to defend against oncoming dinosaurs in Ark: Survival Evolved or are scrabbling together rusted scrap in the post-apocalypse of Fallout 4, there are nearly as many reasons to build as there are building games.

 Building games on PC come in all shapes and sizes.
 Construction in Fortnite Battle Royale is essential for victory, if you know how best to do it.
 On the other hand, building and Minecraft are inseparable, whether you’re scrabbling together a base to defend, or crafting a creative structure.
-Whatever the blueprint of building game you’re after, there will be something for you here.
+Whatever kind of building game you’re after, we’ve got the right set of blueprints for you here.

 The best building games are: